sheed419/alx-low_level_programming/0x00-hello_world/README.md

 3-name: compiles a C file and creates an executable called cisfun
-4-puts: uses puts to give an output instead of printf 5-printf.c: uses printf to give an output instead of puts
+4-puts: uses puts to give an output instead of printf 5-printf.c: uses printf to give an output instead of puts 6-size.c: prints out the various sizes of datatypes